Sorbetes: Sorbetero

 Modern tricycle-mounted sorbetero in front of the San Luis Gonzaga Parish Church, Pampanga.

 Sorbetes are peddled by sorbeteros (ice cream vendors) using colorfully painted wooden carts which usually can accommodate three flavors, each in a large metal canister.
 Peddlers get their carts from makers scattered around the cities of the Philippines in the morning and walk the streets the whole day, calling consumers from their houses by ringing a small handheld bell.

 The wooden cart has two large wooden wheels at the front part to easily push the cart though latest carts are already attached to bicycles.
 The cart is stuffed with shaved ice sprinkled with salt to produce a lower temperature around the metal canisters and keep the sorbetes frozen longer.
 The whole sorbetes cart is also available for private gatherings when negotiated with the sorbetero.
-It is usually cheaper than buying gallons of ice cream to be served to guests.
+It is usually cheaper than buying gallons of brand-name ice cream to be served to guests.
 Sorbeteros provide several serving options.
 It may be served in a wafer cone, a sugar cone or a bread bun, at varying prices.
 A serving can include one flavor or, for no extra charge, a mixture of available flavors.

 The Sorbetero has also been depicted in film and in song such as the 1979 film Mamang Sorbetero, and the song "Mamang Sorbetero", performed by Celeste Legaspi.

 In the comic strip Pugad Baboy, a sorbetero complains about the term "dirty ice cream" being unfair, but the characters point out that the term is well-entrenched and their suggested alternatives like "alternative ice cream" or "independent ice cream" just confuse customers.